 Carnegie Science Center offers convenient and affordable packages to help you purchase and implement your own Mobile Fab Lab, complete with equipment, training, support, and curriculum.

-Bring 3D printers, laser cutters, and digital fabrication technologies to students, educators, and families anywhere with a Mobile Fab Lab.
-Set up a makerspace in a classroom, a gymnasium, a cafeteria, or even outdoors for a day, a week, or just a few hours.
-The Mobile Fab Lab comes equipped with everything needed to inspire future engineers, scientists, and technologists to innovate ideas and solutions to hands-on challenges.
+Bring 3D printers, laser cutters, and other digital fabrication technologies to students, educators, and families anywhere with a Mobile Fab Lab.
+Set up a maker space in a classroom, gymnasium, cafeteria, or even outdoors for a day, a week, or just a few hours.
+The Mobile Fab Lab comes equipped with everything needed to inspire future engineers, scientists, technologists, and makers to innovate ideas and solutions to hands-on challenges.

-Utilize a Mobile Fab Lab to offer STEM activities, hands-on programming, and engineering challenges for learners of all levels with the equipment, computers, and curriculum designed by Fab Lab Carnegie Science Center.
+Utilize a Mobile Fab Lab to offer STEM activities, hands-on programming, and engineering challenges for learners of all levels with high-tech equipment, computers, and Carnegie Science Center curriculum.

-The Mobile Fab Lab can support school curriculum with standards-aligned lesson plans, can integrate into existing project based learning modules, and can also draw a crowd at a school-wide STEAM night!
+The Mobile Fab Lab supports school curriculum with standards-aligned lesson plans, integrates into existing project-based learning modules, and draws a crowd at a schoolwide STEAM night!

-Digital fabrication is about more than just the tools and technology, so to help kick-start your mobile making program, check out Carnegie Science Center’s Mobile Fab Lab Packages© which include intensive training, materials, curriculum, operational support and coaching, and over 8 days of in-person training.
+Carnegie Science Center’s Mobile Fab Lab Van Packages© include intensive training, materials, curriculum, operational support and coaching, and at least nine days of in-person training.

 Call Jonathan Doctorick at 412.802.2146 or email firstname.lastname@example.org.

 |Portable CNC router||1||1|